 At the Haute Route we aim to give our riders the closest experience to being in a professional cycle team as possible; bikes serviced before each stage, bottles ready, refilled and in your cages before the off, next stage briefings each evening, massages every evening.
 The devil is in the detail and our experienced staff will be on hand at every step of the journey.
 So all you need to do is ride, relax and escape, and we’ll take care of all the rest!

-- 9 nights half board accommodation throughout – Single occupancy room as standard
+- Three nights 4 star accommodation throughout in Single occupancy Double room

 - All breakfasts and evening meals at the hotels and restaurants